Non-linear

 Togetherness

-How do we regain our natural curiosity and creativity, love for continuous learning, and develop our personal growth and resilience?
-Via small caring learning communities.
+How do we reclaim our natural curiosity and creativity, our love of continuous learning, and develop our personal growth and resilience?
+Through small, caring learning communities.

 Riding the Waves